w3c/WebPlatformWG/WorkMode.md

 * The meeting must use the W3C's #webapps IRC and the [RRSAgent Meeting Minute bot](//www.w3.org/2002/03/RRSAgent)
 * The meeting may use the consortium's VOIP system and requests to reserve a slot with the system should be sent to [team-webplatform@w3.org](mailto:team-webplatform@w3.org) at least 48 hours before the meeting starts.
 * Within 48 hours of the meeting ending (although sooner is preferred), the meeting's minutes must be sent to the e-mail list used in the meeting's announcement.

+### Meeting observers
+It is possible for people who are not members of the Web Platform WG to attend meetings as observers.
+Non-members have not made any commitment to provide standard W3C royalty-free licensing, so non-members are restricted to observer status only.

+Observers may listen, and participate in general discussions during the meeting.
+However, they must not make technical contributions, or attempt to influence an approach to a feature that may become part of the specification being discussed.

+If the attendee works for a W3C member company, they are encouraged to ask their Advisory Committee (AC) representative to make them a Web Platform WG participant.
+Alternatively, their AC representative can make a formal [royalty-free licensing commitment](https://www.w3.org/2004/01/pp-impl/83482/join).
+They can then fully participate in the meeting.

+Please note that this is to provide as much protection as possible through the W3C Patent Policy.
+We take the royalty-free status of W3C standards very seriously, and any attempt to work-around these basic requirements would be considered a serious breech of meeting participation.

 Resources: